micha7a/micha7a.github.io/index.md

 but those will be rare.

-Ideally I would also like to merge this page and my EPFL page (see link on the left),but that won't happen any time soon...
+Ideally I would also like to merge this page and my EPFL page (see link on the left), but that won't happen any time soon...